Timeline of Jewish history in the US

 One of the most compelling reasons for early settlers to immigrate to the Americas was to exercise their right to religious freedom.
 As a result, members of several minority religions, including Judaism, were some of the first to brave the journey across the Atlantic Ocean.

 In lockstep with American history, the journey of Jews in the U.S. is riddled with struggle, yet consistently illustrates the resilience and success of the Jewish community.
-Based on historical accounts, news, and government records, Stacker compiled a list of 30 important events to have occurred in American Jewish communities since the 14th century.
+In honor Rosh Hashanah, Stacker compiled a list of 30 important events that occurred in American Jewish communities since the 14th century.

 Keep reading to discover some significant events in American Jewish history.

 You may also like: Greatest speeches of the 20th century

 Gans was a Czech Jewish mining engineer and metallurgist.
 He was invited by Sir Walter Raleigh to accompany an expedition to the Virginia territory that was funded by Queen Elizabeth I. Gans was chosen due to his astounding innovations in the copper smelting process, which reduced the purification time from 16 days to four.

 1654: Three Jewish refugees from Brazil establish a community in New Amsterdam

 A 1655 letter from the Reverend Johannes Megapolensis provides a record of these refugees, stating that “last summer some Jews came [to New Amsterdam] from Holland.”
 At the time, the Dutch occupied significant stretches of what is now the Brazilian coast, which is why Megapolensis referred to it as “Holland.”